DeepGruble/.github/profile/README.md

 ```
 # Welcome 🚀

-**DeepGruble** creates cutting-edge AI solutions to transform business intelligence and automation.
-Our vision is to build AI systems tailored for smaller businesses, empowering them with technology traditionally available only to larger enterprises. 🌍
+**DeepGruble** creates cutting-edge AI solutions.
+Our vision is to build AI systems tailored for all businesses, empowering them with technology traditionally available only to larger enterprises. 🌍